chaofengqing/chao_lab/content/resources/guidelines/index.md

   - All the students have the right to withdraw from the lab any time.
   - Schedule a meeting/zoom call with Dr. Chao to fix a final day at the lab.
   - Email Dr. Chao with a one-month notice period before the agreed final day.
+  - Relax, no hard feelings, and move on.

 ## Contributors of this page
 Fengqing Chao, last updated on 2025 Nov 25th.